Resources

 Hearing Aids and Earplugs

-How to Take Care of Your Earwax
+How to Take Care of Your Ears

 Don’t Use Cotton Swabs

 Putting things in your ears to clean them makes things worse.
-It’s better to let the earwax come out on its own.
+It’s better to let the ear wax come out on its own.

 See an Audiologist